-Outcome: State of Maine created a Climate Council looking at the issue of climate change as it relates to the economy, transportation, resilience, land use planning, adaptation, etc.
+Outcome: State of Maine created a Climate Council looking at the issue of climate change as it relates to the economy, transportation, resilience, land use planning, adaptation, etc. Look to access climate change resiliency funding to coastal communities.

 Tourism Goals